Reform of trade union laws - phase three

 - a new right to time off for trade union equality representatives;

-- strengthened protection from detriment for employees taking protected industrial action; and
+- strengthened protection from detriment for workers taking protected industrial action; and

 - strengthened protections against unfair practices during the entire statutory recognition process.

-- the factors the Central Arbitration Committee should consider when making decisions on access requests; and
+- how the Central Arbitration Committee should make decisions on access requests; and

-Also on 23 October 2025, the Government launched a separate consultation on the Duty to inform workers of their right to join a trade union.
+Separately, the Government has consulted on the Duty to inform workers of their right to join a trade union.
 The consultation includes proposals on the information to be included in a statement and how frequently the statement should be delivered to existing workers.

 See Reform of trade union laws - phase one and Reform of trade union laws - phase two for details of reforms to be implemented at different times.